-We love Halloween, we love dressing our dogs up for Halloween.
+We love Halloween, and we love dressing up our dogs up for Halloween.
 But the truth is, most dogs are really freaked out by this holiday.
 Between the costumes, candy, doorbell ringing, and overall heightened excitement, it’s no wonder dogs are not down with Halloween.
 Luckily, you can have a fun and dog-friendly Halloween with a few precautions!

 How to have dog-friendly Halloween festivities

 It’s important for all of us to recognize that Halloween is a frightening night for dogs.
 In addition to costumed humans, if you live in a kid-friendly place, you probably have a lot of strangers knocking on your door.
 Or maybe you are hosting a costume party so all sorts of disfigured and oddly shaped strangers are roaming about your house.
+There are just certain things you should and shouldn’t do with your dog this Halloween.

 Unless your dog is desensitized to strangers and costumes, you’ll want to give them their own space.
 Make it a dog-friendly Halloween by having your dog relax in a secure backroom equipped with water and food.
 Make sure people are not allowed to go in or out of that room.
 That way your dog will not be privy to all of the commotion.